MaciejUberna/ReduxExercisesAdvanced/README.md

 ## Deployment

 Install node.js on your machine
-Go to redux-advanced or adding-middleware folder and type in console (without quotes):
+Go to redux-advanced folder and type in console (without quotes):
 "npm install"

 then type: